centauri43321/protocolwatch/README.md

 ## License

 No license yet — all rights reserved.
 The source is published for viewing; it is not yet licensed for reuse or redistribution.
 A license may be added later.

+Website is live at [protocolwatch.xyz](https://protocolwatch.xyz/) and linking to the site from different sources is obviously allowed

 ## Acknowledgments